cdacos/raspberry-pi-experiments/README.md

 Note: The mapping of BCM to BOARD pin references was thanks to this great site: https://pinout.xyz/

-The Adafruit Python library set's the GPIO mode to BCM and it's not possible to change the mode once set in a process.
-So I've updated the Energenie Pi-mote code to support both.
+The Adafruit Python library sets the GPIO mode to BCM and it's not possible to change the mode once set in a process.
+The Energenie Pi-mote's code has been updated to support both.

 ![GPIO](docs/gpio.jpg)